bclarkson-code/Tricycle/README.md

     <img width="223" alt="tricycle_logo" src="https://github.com/bclarkson-code/Tricycle/assets/57139598/62405944-b27b-49bc-93c3-17ba93fc8ad7">
 </p>

-Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and Numpy.
+Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and numpy.

-The file `train_smol_gpt.py` can train GPT-2 (124M), ~5 days on a single RTX 3090.
+While I've tried to make it easy to follow, Tricycle is not just an educational toy: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B (chinchilla optimal) tokens in just under 3 days on my GPU (RTX 3090).

-The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + Numpy code.
+The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience and I encourage you to explore the codebase.

 Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a CUDA-capable GPU or a CPU.